-Clause Number Requirement dd-15 If the user cancels a dialog, the dialog MUST still send a message with an empty oslc:results array. dd-16 Calls to postMessage from within a dialog MUST be made on window.opener unless null or undefined. dd-17 If window.opener is null or undefined, Calls to postMessage MUST be made on window.parent. dd-18 Clients handling message events from dialogs MUST verify that the event origin is the same as the dialog. dd-19 Dialogs MAY support dynamic resizing as specified in OSLC Resource Preview. dd-20 Clients MUST anticipate other, unrelated uses of postMessage and ignore unrecognized messages not conforming to the protocol. dd-21 Servers MAY support prefill for creation and/or selection dialogs.
+Clause Number Requirement dd-15 Servers MAY include additional server-specific properties in the results JSON. dd-16 If the user cancels a dialog, the dialog MUST still send a message with an empty oslc:results array. dd-17 Calls to postMessage from within a dialog MUST be made on window.opener unless null or undefined. dd-18 If window.opener is null or undefined, calls to postMessage MUST be made on window.parent. dd-19 Clients handling message events from dialogs MUST verify that the event origin is the same as the dialog. dd-20 Dialogs MAY support dynamic resizing as specified in OSLC Resource Preview. dd-21 Clients MUST anticipate other, unrelated uses of postMessage and ignore unrecognized messages not conforming to the protocol. dd-22 Servers MAY support prefill for creation and/or selection dialogs.
 Client provided prefill information, either in a request entity body or query parameters is intended to inform servers of possible initial values for creation dialogs, or the preferred content of selection dialogs.
-Clients SHOULD NOT assume any specific content or URL format. dd-22 Servers MAY allow clients to prefill dialogs by accepting HTTP POST requests where the Request-URI is the dialog descriptor and the entity body is an entity describing the initial values. dd-23 Servers that support prefill MUST include the value POST in the set of Allow header values returned in response to HTTP OPTIONS requests for the dialog descriptor URI. dd-24 Servers MAY describe prefill constraints by adding an oslc:resourceShape property to the dialog descriptor whose value is a resource shape URI. dd-25 Servers MUST NOT reject prefill requests on creation dialogs solely because they are missing required fields for the resource.
-Users can fill in the missing values in the dialog. dd-26 On successful prefill requests, servers MUST respond with status code 201 (Created) and a Location header whose value is the URI of the prefilled dialog. dd-27 After some elapsed time, servers MAY respond with a 404 (Not Found) or 410 (Gone) to an HTTP GET request for a prefilled dialog URI. dd-28 Servers MAY support prefill by adding initial values as query parameters to the delegated dialog URI.
-Clients SHOULD NOT assume any specific URL format, however. dd-29 An OSLC server providing Dialog capability MUST implement the vocabulary defined in this section.
+Clients SHOULD NOT assume any specific content or URL format. dd-23 Servers MAY allow clients to prefill dialogs by accepting HTTP POST requests where the Request-URI is the dialog descriptor and the entity body is an entity describing the initial values. dd-24 Servers that support prefill MUST include the value POST in the set of Allow header values returned in response to HTTP OPTIONS requests for the dialog descriptor URI. dd-25 Servers MAY describe prefill constraints by adding an oslc:resourceShape property to the dialog descriptor whose value is a resource shape URI. dd-26 Servers MUST NOT reject prefill requests on creation dialogs solely because they are missing required fields for the resource.
+Users can fill in the missing values in the dialog. dd-27 On successful prefill requests, servers MUST respond with status code 201 (Created) and a Location header whose value is the URI of the prefilled dialog. dd-28 After some elapsed time, servers MAY respond with a 404 (Not Found) or 410 (Gone) to an HTTP GET request for a prefilled dialog URI. dd-29 Servers MAY support prefill by adding initial values as query parameters to the delegated dialog URI.
+Clients SHOULD NOT assume any specific URL format, however. dd-30 An OSLC server providing Dialog capability MUST implement the vocabulary defined in this section.